magento/magento2-page-builder/docs/how-to/how-to-use-attributes-for-styling.md

 ### Using `<attribute>` nodes instead of `<style>` nodes

-As mentioned, adding an `<attribute>` node to a config `element` gives you a way to provide end users with a form field that can use _CSS classes_ so you can change _several_ CSS properties at once.
-This is much more powerful that using `<style>` nodes which can only change single CSS properties.
+As mentioned, adding an `<attribute>` node to an `element` configuration gives you a way to provide end users with a form field that can use _CSS classes_, allowing you to change _several_ CSS properties at once.
+This can be more powerful that using `<style>` configurations that can only change single CSS properties.
+But depending on your use case, you may not need to use `<attribute>` configurations.

-Using `<attribute>` or `<style>` configurations is transparent to users, who are simply interacting with field options to change content styling.
-But for you, the developer, you have a choice that depends on whether you need to use CSS classes to style an element (use an `<attribute>`) or a specific CSS property (use an `<style>`).
-Either option can provide users with powerful styling options.
+Using `<attribute>` or `<style>` configurations is transparent to end users.
+They're simply interacting with field options to change content styling.
+But for you, the developer, the choice really depends on how much you need to change the element.
+If the user option needs to change the element significantly, you may want to use an `<attribute>` so you can apply CSS classes to the element.
+And if the user option is focused on making a simple property change to the element, you can use a `<style>` configuration.

 ### Understanding the `<css>` node {#understandthecssnode}